ShivPatel123/Cable-Like-Streaming-Site/README.md

 *For Educational and Research Purposes Only*<br />
 Hello,<br />
+This site is a dynamic and responsive streaming platform that showcases how APIs can be leveraged to provide an engaging user experience.
+With a focus on television-like channel browsing, users can easily choose a channel and sit back as the shows of that category play one after the other.
+The platform is built using HTML, CSS, and vanilla JavaScript, and it utilizes the Consumet API to retrieve and display content.

+One of the key strengths of this platform is its simplicity and ease of use.
+Users can quickly navigate through channels and enjoy a steady stream of content without having to manually search and select each individual show.
+This makes the platform ideal for those who want a hassle-free streaming experience.

-This is a site I made using HTML, CSS, and vanilla JavaScript to make use of the consumet api and give an example of a more effective way of streaming shows.
-I modeled it off of cable #television in which the user chooses a channel and shows of that category play one after the other. <br /><image src = "images/Screenshot 2023-02-24 at 1.17.44 AM.png" style = "width: 700px;">
+Overall, this project highlights the power and potential of APIs in creating engaging user experiences.
+It also showcases my practice in using HTML, CSS, and vanilla JavaScript to build dynamic and responsive web applications that cater to a wide range of users. <br /><image src = "images/Screenshot 2023-02-24 at 1.17.44 AM.png" style = "width: 700px;">